 • Driving Time: 1 hour

-Today, after breakfast at our hotel, we will shuttle to the base of Mount Kilimanjaro to the village of Materuni.
-Here we will set out on a light hike to an amazing waterfall along the Mware River.
+After breakfast at the hotel, we will shuttle to the base of Mount Kilimanjaro to the village of Materuni.
+Here, we will set out on a light hike to an amazing waterfall along the Mware River.
 Today’s hike helps with acclimatization while not being too strenuous after your long travels.
 Materuni Falls, born from melting ice and snow flowing from the top of the mountain, plunges over 220 feet (67 meters)!
-At these majestic falls we’ll enjoy a relaxing break, a swim if you like and a nutritious picnic lunch before heading back to the village.
-Once back at the village, we will visit a coffee plantation and see how they grow famous Arabica and Robusta coffee beans.
-You will be served a delicious cup of rich and aromatic coffee fresh as you can get it and served by the Chagga people, who hold the reputation of being the best farmers of Tanzania.
+At these majestic falls we’ll enjoy a relaxing break, a swim if you like, and a delicious picnic lunch before heading back to the village.
+We’ll then visit a coffee farm and see how Arabica and Robust coffee beans are grown by the Chagga people.
+They are known to be the best farmers in Tanzania.
+You will be served a delicious cup of rich and aromatic coffee.
 After enjoying this cultural treat, we’ll head back to the hotel to relax before dinner.
 Get some rest; tomorrow our expedition begins!

 Day 3